MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Description

 **STATUS** The upload to the WordPress Plugin directory is still pending.
-The Plugin won't be maintained until End of 09 / 2023.
-Tests with WordPress 6.3 will be done later.

 WordPress-Plugin to show a responsive Image Slider with images located in a separate FOLDER on your server or even in the WordPress Media Library.
 A thumbnail bar could be shown together with the image slider.
 Fotorama or Swiper is used for the slider.
 The Fotorama slider only works with JPG- or WEBP-Files an not with videos.
 Swiper works with Videos, too.